nimcastano/c0323-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the syntax for defining an arrow function? function name, and inside the parentheses is another pair of a parentheses that takes the parameters, the arrow for the function and the actual code block.
+- What is the syntax for defining an arrow function? function name, an assignment operator, pair of parentheses that takes the parameters, the arrow for the function and the actual code block.
 - When an arrow function's body is not surrounded in curly braces (_concise body syntax_), what changes in its functionality?
-  If it is not wrapped in curly braces, you can only write expressions in the body.
-If it is, then you can also write statements such as throw.
+  If it is not wrapped in curly braces, you can only write one expression in the body.
+You do not need a return statement.
+If it is, then you can write statements and multiple lines of code.
+  However, you do need a return statement.
 - When using _concise body syntax_, how do you return an object literal?
   You have to wrap the object in parentheses.
 - In the expression
   `js
   foo(() => 42);
   `
   - Identify the arrow function
     The arrow function is what is inside the parentheses.
 It is the argument being passed into the function foo.
   - How many arguments does the arrow function take?